 Automatic selection of outlet port to control temperature

-The model code allows the user control over selective withdrawal structures and withdrawals.
+The model code gives the user control over selective withdrawal structures and withdrawals.
 For each structure or withdrawal, the user can dynamically adjust the elevation of the discharge according to time and temperature of the outlet water or the temperature of another model cell somewhere downstream.
 Hence, the model user does not need to add any more structures or withdrawals to the model to allow for a selective withdrawal tower.
 The model user will specify a beginning upper elevation ESTR for a structure or EWD for a withdrawal (in the w2_con.npt or w2_con.csv file) and supply the correct time series of flows (such as in a specified input file for structure outflows or withdrawal outflows).
-The model will then dynamically lower or raise the elevation of the outlet using as a starting point the starting elevation defined for the structure or withdrawal in w2_con.npt (or w2_con.csv) before the rule starts.
+The model will then dynamically lower or raise the elevation of the outlet using as a starting point the starting elevation, as defined for the structure or withdrawal in w2_con.npt (or w2_con.csv) before the rule starts.
 Information supplied to the model is found in the file ‘w2_selective.npt’.
 (Note that the model user can also specify a structure with a dynamic outlet elevation if you do not want the model to decide when to move the outlet elevation.)
-The relevant lines or card images from this file are shown below (note that fixed format is used; data are spaced every 8 columns; and there is no limit to the card length, i.e., the card images do not wrap around as in the other W2 files):
+The relevant lines or card images from this file are shown below.
+Note that fixed format is used; data are spaced every 8 columns; and there is no limit to the card length, i.e., the card images do not wrap around as in the other W2 files:

 Dynstr1